NC3-LU/cases_web/_knowhow/glossary/DRP.markdown

 ref: glossarydrp
 lang: en
 ---
-## In brief
+## In Brief
-The purpose of a Disaster Recovery Plan (DRP) aims to plan for the timely re-establishment of an IT infrastructure.
+The purpose of a Disaster Recovery Plan (DRP) is to plan for the timely re-establishment of an IT infrastructure.
 It aims to enable the operational recovery of services in the event of a disaster.

 A disaster recovery plan differs from a business continuity plan.

 * A disaster recovery plan is characterised by its technical approach to restoration following an IT disaster.
-* A business continuity plan is a generic and above all a strategic document, which plans and details the types of actions for managing a disaster or a serious incident.
+* A business continuity plan is a generic and strategic document, which plans and details the types of actions for managing a disaster or a serious incident.

-A disaster recovery plan must allow a switchover to an "alternative" IT infrastructure dedicated to the survival of the business or activity.
+A disaster recovery plan must allow a switchover to an 'alternative' IT infrastructure dedicated to the survival of the business or activity.

 Disaster recovery plans are designed and updated according to business needs.